 Instead of going after free stuff as a priority, you should first ask whether investment apps, in general, are a good fit for your needs.
 You need to determine how much you want to commit to this process.
 You also need to decide whether you are serious about building a strong and diversified portfolio that’s designed for long-term success or whether you’re just looking to passively invest using apps.

 If you have no skin in the game, and you just need a push to start buying stocks, then using an investment app is a great way to begin.
 Even just having an app handy on your phone will encourage you to spend more time thinking about your finances, instead of mindlessly browsing Instagram or burning hours away on mobile games.

+Who knows?
+A simple decision to download an app could be a stepping stone to financial mindfulness.
 Only you can determine whether investment apps and their free stock bonuses and referrals are right for you, or whether you need something more structured right off the bat.

 By this point, you are probably wondering why companies would give money away for merely signing up for their services.
 Is there a catch?

 There is one answer and one answer only: These are promotions.
 And almost all promotions are designed to make companies money first, at the expense of their customers.
 It may sound cold, but that’s just how it works.